cloudmesh/cloudmesh-mpi/doc/chapters/management.md

 In many research projects, participants may be in different timezones or have schedules that do not provide overlapping times for video-conferencing.
-For this reason, it is important to support a chat-like feature, that allows the researchers to catch up with activities that took place they were not available for.
+For this reason, it is important to support a chat-like feature that allows the researchers to catch up with activities that took place they were not available for.
 Tools such as e-mail have filled this demand for quite some time.
-Recently additional tools such as Slack have appeared that enhance the e-mail activity while also allowing real-time text messaging,
+Recently additional tools such as Slack have appeared that enhance the e-mail activity while also allowing real-time text messaging.

 #### Slack

 Slack is a communication software that is used for groups to send and receive text messages.
-Additional 3rd party services that can be added to slack that can send messages to it even automatically.
+Additional 3rd party services can be added to Slack that can even send messages to it automatically.

 **What are good features?**

 Slack offers a GUI that focuses on a real-time message stream.
 It can be used on computers, phones, and tablets.
-It is easy to send photos, which may be useful in case the device you need to discuss is not on the internet but you need to share the content for example of its screen.
+It is easy to send photos, which may be useful in case the device you need to discuss is not on the Internet but you need to share the content for example of its screen.

 **What are not so good features?**